adam10603/CPPStopwatch/README.md

 ## Purpose

 A lot of stopwatches I've seen online had a questionable implementation.
-Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), non-standard code, unsafe conversions, and more.
+Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), non-standard code, unsafe conversions, inefficient code generation and more.
 This is why I decided to implement one in a way I see more fit.
 I mostly made this for myself, but I hope others find it just as useful.

 #### Highlights:
   * Very simple yet flexible API.
+  * Zero-overhead.
+Most compilers can optimize away the class entirely, thanks to the way its written.
   * Compatibility with [`std::chrono::duration`](https://en.cppreference.com/w/cpp/chrono/duration) types.
   * A custom `duration_components` type for easy formatted output.
   * Free choice of underlying clock source.